MicrosoftDocs/azure-docs/articles/site-recovery/vmware-azure-troubleshoot-push-install.md

 ---
 # Troubleshoot Mobility Service push installation issues

 Installation of Mobility service is a key step during Enable Replication.
-The success of the step depends solely on meeting prerequisites and working with supported configurations.
+The success of this step depends solely on meeting prerequisites and working with supported configurations.
 The most common failures you face during Mobility service installation are due to

 * Connectivity/Credential errors
 * Unsupported Operating systems

-## Step by step guidance to troubleshoot connectivity/credential errors

 When you enable replication, Azure Site Recovery tries to push install mobility service agent on your virtual machine.
 As part of this, Configuration server tries to connect with the virtual machine and copy the Agent.
-To enable successful installation, please follow the below steps
+To enable successful installation, please follow the step by step troubleshooting guidance given below

-**1. Credentials check (ErrorID: 95107 & 95108):**
+## **1. Credentials check (ErrorID: 95107 & 95108):**

 * Verify if the user account chosen during enable replication is **valid, accurate**.
 * Azure site recovery requires **administrator privilege** to perform push installation.